 Kelly has three websites on sustainable architecture, one on a solar electric vehicles, and one on ancient history.
-He also shares a blog with Dr. Owen Geiger (www.naturalbuildingblog.com).
+He also has recently taken over a blog from Dr. Owen Geiger (www.naturalbuildingblog.com).

 The most comprehensive of Kelly’s sites is www.greenhomebuilding.com which covers all aspects of sustainable architecture and natural building, especially as it relates to residential architecture.